rokapapucs/rokapapucs.github.io/_posts/2018-03-15-no-bake-lemon-cheesecake.md

 I got a little tip from my brother, that my mom would like lemon cheesecake for her birthday.
 Doing some research I found that there are different kind of cheesecakes:
 - you can choose to bake, or not to bake it in the oven
-- only the cream contains lemon, or the cream is marbled with lemon curd
+- only the filling contains lemon, or the filling is marbled with lemon curd

 As the title suggests, this is a **no-bake** lemon cheesecake with **lemon curd**.